 We want you to enjoy to the max a well-planned fishing expedition!
 Good luck!

 Today Friday, 4th of September of 2015, the sun rose in Stockton at 6:38 am and sunset will be at 7:30 pm.
 The moon set at 1:18 pm at 291º northwest.
 Eventually, the moon will rise again in the northeast (68º) at 11:53 pm.

-The lunar phase is a Waxing Crescent.
-Today we will have 11 hours and 48 minutes of sun.
-The solar transit will be at 12:55 pm and the length of time the moon will be visible will be 10 hours and 21 minutes.
+The lunar phase is a Waning Gibbous.
+Today we have 12 hours and 52 minutes of sun.
+The solar transit is at 1:04 pm and the length of time the moon will be visible will be 13 hours and 25 minutes.